Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Introduction

 \section{Introduction}

 Large language models (LLMs) often generate homogeneous outputs, but whether this is problematic depends on the specific task.
 Suppose a user asks for a joke and a model always responds with a ``knock-knock'' joke; such homogenization undermines the model's creative utility.
-By contrast, for tasks with verifiable solutions such as solving a math problem, consistency is not only acceptable but desirable, although variation in the explanation or problem-solving approach may still add value.
-Our central claim is that the implications of homogenization are task-dependent, and, therefore both the evaluation and mitigation of homogenization should also be task-dependent.
+By contrast, for tasks with verifiable solutions such as solving a math problem, consistency is desirable, although variation in the explanation or problem-solving approach may be helpful.
+Our central claim is that the implications of homogenization are task-dependent, and therefore its evaluation and mitigation should be as well (Figure~\ref{fig:metaphor_time}).

+Our task-dependent perspective can directly improve large-scale homogenization benchmarks such as \textsc{Novelty-Bench}~\citep{zhang2025noveltybench} and \textsc{Infinity-Chat}~\citep{jiang2025artificial}.
+These datasets are restricted by design to open-ended queries where diversity is expected.
+Moreover, they rely on general embedding models or semantic classifiers that apply a single notion of diversity to all tasks.
+We contend that both the \textit{desirability} of diversity and the \textit{type} of diversity depend on where the task falls on a verifiability spectrum (c.f.
+Table~\ref{tab:task_categories}).

-Existing approaches to reducing output homogenization rarely take task dependence into account.
-Several recent works propose methods that promote diversity in the alignment process or when sampling outputs at inference-time.
-However, these studies often fail to conceptualize diversity in a task-specific way.
-For example, some methods aim to increase token-level entropy or embedding-space variation in alignment~\citep{chung2025modifying, lanchantin2025diverse, slocumdiverse, li2025jointly}, while others promote diversity of viewpoints and perspectives when sampling multiple outputs~\citep{wang2025multilingual, zhang2025cultivating, zhang2025noveltybench}.
-Without a task-dependent approach, such methods may (1) fail to encourage diversity that is meaningful for a task, and/or (2) undesirably reduce homogenization in tasks where it is desired.
-We address this gap in the literature directly.
+Existing approaches to reducing output homogenization also rarely take task dependence into account.
+Several recent works propose methods that promote diversity in the alignment process~\citep{lanchantin2025diverse, li2025jointly} or when sampling outputs at inference time~\citep{wang2025multilingual, zhang2025cultivating, zhang2025noveltybench}.
+For example, \citet{zhang2025cultivating} promote ``diverse values'' when sampling multiple outputs.
+Without a task-dependent approach, such methods may (1) fail to encourage diversity that is meaningful for a task, and/or (2) reduce homogenization in tasks where it is desired.